plati005/games/README.md

 # games

-This is the first game I am making.
+This is the first game I am making at stefanthings.com